AFARS – PART 5137

 (Revised 01 June 2018)

 Department of Defense Instruction (DoDI) 5000.74, Defense Acquisition Services, dated 5 January 2016, is the primary authority for service acquisitions.

 5137.104 Personal services contracts.

-(b)(i) The head of the contracting activity (HCA), with authority to delegate to a level not lower than the principal assistant responsible for contracting (PARC), will make the determination as required by DFARS 237.104(b)(i) to authorize contracts pursuant to 10 U.S.C.
+(b)(i) The head of the contracting activity (HCA) will make the determination as required by DFARS 237.104(b)(i) to authorize contracts pursuant to 10 U.S.C.
 129b and 5 U.S.C.
 3109.
+See Appendix GG for further delegation.
 When a blanket determination and findings (D&F) applies, the contracting officer will include in the contract file a copy of the blanket D&F and a statement signed by the contracting officer clearly showing why the blanket D&F is applicable to the proposed contract.

 (S-90) Contracting officers will ensure that purchase requests for personal services in the areas listed in DA Pamphlet 25-91 (Visual Information Procedures) have been approved by the local multimedia/visual information activity.
 See Army Regulation 25-1.

 Direct questions about acquisition of these services to the civilian personnel office.